chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Genevieve Nielsen joined Chi Hack Night when she was first learning how to code because she wanted to apply her new skills to social problems.
+I joined Chi Hack Night when I was first learning how to code because I wanted to apply her new skills to social problems.
 I had also heard about the fantastic projects that were coming out of the group and wanted to learn more about them!

 **What are you presenting at the Summit?**

-Genevieve will be presenting alongside Rose Afriyie, Brendan Babb, and on ["Using Human Design to Improve Social Services Delivery" on October 1st at 2pm.](https://www.codeforamerica.org/summit/schedule/#breakout_138) They will provide examples from mRelief, a web and text messaging service that helps check their eligibility for public assistance.
+I'll be presenting alongside Rose Afriyie, Brendan Babb, and on [Using Human Design to Improve Social Services Delivery](https://www.codeforamerica.org/summit/schedule/#breakout_138) on October 1st at 2pm.
+We will provide examples from mRelief, a web and text messaging service that helps check their eligibility for public assistance.

 **Who are you interested in meeting?**

-Genevieve is really interested in meeting more people interested in civic technology, especially people who are working on text messaging solutions!
+People interested in civic technology, especially people who are working on text messaging solutions!

 **What would you like to brag about?**

-Genevieve is the Chief Technology Officer of mRelief’s text messaging service - which recently started helping people in Chicago find early learning opportunities.
+I'm the Chief Technology Officer of mRelief’s text messaging service - which recently started helping people in Chicago find early learning opportunities.

 **What is your favorite Chicago food?**

-Genevieve’s favorite Chicago food is deep dish pizza.
+Deep dish pizza.

 ## [Hunter Owens](https://www.twitter.com/hunter_owens)